MicrosoftDocs/memdocs/memdocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disable java

-- **Internet Explorer internet zone allow only approved domains to use ActiveX controls**:
+- **Internet Explorer internet zone allows only approved domains to use ActiveX controls**:
   This policy setting controls if the user is prompted to allow ActiveX controls to run on websites other than the website that installed the ActiveX control.
 If you enable this policy setting, the user is prompted before ActiveX controls can run from websites in this zone.
 The user can choose to allow the control to run from the current site or from all sites.
 If you disable this policy setting, the user doesn't see the per-site ActiveX prompt, and ActiveX controls can run from all sites in this zone.
   [Learn more](/windows/client-management/mdm/policy-csp-internetexplorer#internetexplorer-internetzoneallowonlyapproveddomainstouseactivexcontrols)

   **Default**: Enabled

-- **Internet Explorer include all network paths**:
+- **Internet Explorer includes all network paths**:
   Internet Explorer include all network paths.
   [Learn more](/windows/client-management/mdm/policy-csp-internetexplorer#internetexplorer-includeallnetworkpaths)